RebelToolbox/RebelDocumentation/development/compiling/compiling_for_windows.rst

    scons p=windows vsproj=yes

-You will be able to open Godot's source in a Visual Studio solution now, and able to build Godot using Visual Studio's **Build** button.
+You will be able to open Rebel Engine's source in a Visual Studio solution now, and able to build Rebel Engine using Visual Studio's **Build** button.

-If you need to edit the build commands, they are located in "Godot" project settings, NMAKE sheet.
+If you need to edit the build commands, they are located in "Rebel" project settings, NMAKE sheet.
 SCons is called at the end of the commands.
 If you make a mistake, copy the command from one of the other build configurations (debug, release_debug, release) or architectures (Win32/x64); they are equivalent.